 Joe Spinnell (Vinnie Durand), Caroline Munro (Jana Bates), Judd Hamilton (Alan Cunningham), Mary Spinnell (Mary Durand), David Winters (Stanley Kline), Glenn Jacobsen (Bret Bates), Deven Goldberg (Marty Bernstein), Don Talley (Cowboy), Stanley Susanne Benton (Susan Archer)

 The guerrilla-style filmmaking approach is more interesting than The Last Horror Film actually is as a horror film.
 David Winters tosses in some negligible scenes with people being killed, while the film winds down to a rather lame ending.
-The most accomplished sequence is one where Joe Spinnell breaks in to Caroline Munro’s bathroom just as she gets out of the shower and she is forced to flee through the hotel, the streets and finally to the premiere of her film wearing only a towel where the crowds around her applaud her panic, taking it to be a publicity stunt for her horror film.
-It is a bravura sequence worthy of a Brian De Palma – who later did set a sequence during the Cannes Festival in Femme Fatale (2002)
+The most accomplished sequence is one where Joe Spinnell breaks in to Caroline Munro’s bathroom just as she gets out of the shower and she is forced to flee through the hotel, the streets and finally to the premiere of her film wearing only a towel where the crowds applaud her panic, taking it to be a publicity stunt for her horror film.
+It is a bravura sequence worthy of a Brian De Palma – who himself later created a sequence set during the Cannes Festival in Femme Fatale (2002).